peppermint100/credits-calculator/README.md

 - [ ] delete section
 - [ ] add class to section with drag and drop
 - [ ] calculate system

+### LL

+- when we use one of the reducers in one store, all the other reducers(which combined)
+  will be do their default action.